2007 Precision Ag Expo

 The Expo has been receiving some good press both from the various ag publications as well as local newspapers and radio in West Texas.
 Also the Precision Ag Information has been included in newsletters from Extension and from Agribusiness.
 Several of these newsletters are on line.
 Thanks for all the help we are receiving in getting the word out on this outstanding ag event.

-Co-Sponsors of the TPPA Precision Ag Expo are:
+Co-Sponsors of the TPPA Precision Ag Expo

-Texas Agriculture Publication of the Texas Farm Bureau
+Magazine, a publication of the Texas Farm Bureau

 Texas Cooperative Extension